 We represent both plaintiffs and defendants in personal injury, construction, and business litigation.
 We believe that seeing both sides of cases helps us to give better advice to our clients.

 This witness and many others like him have appeared to be following an attorney’s advice to say as little of substance as possible during a deposition.
-The idea appears to be that the person asking you a question is your opponent and you should give her the least information possible so that you avoid saying something stupid and you deny your opponent what she is seeking — information.
+The idea seems to be that the person asking you a question is your opponent and you should give her the least information possible so that you avoid saying something stupid and you deny your opponent what she is seeking — information.

-Another practical reason to always just answer honestly is that the defense attorney after the deposition will write a letter to an insurer or to a business client.
+Another practical reason to always just answer honestly is that the defense attorney after the deposition will write a letter to an insurer or a business client.
 One section of such a letter often involves commenting on how believable and appealing an opponent would be if the case goes to trial.
-The attorney will note when a witness has ridiculously claims to not know basic information or to be unable to estimate whether a construction project lasted three days or three months.
+The attorney will note when a witness has ridiculously claimed not to know basic information or to be unable to estimate whether a construction project lasted three days or three months.
 We know about these letters, and how important they are in a defendant’s evaluation of a case — we’ve written hundreds of such letters.

-The bottom line is that there are moral and practical reasons to obey your oath at deposition.
+The bottom line is that there are moral and practical reasons to obey your oath at a deposition.